 Santorini: One of most the romantic and picturesque islands of them all!
 Whether you are enjoying a glass of locally-produced wine at one of the many wineries that cover the island, watching the sunset amongst the blue domes of Oia or relaxing on the black sand beaches.
 Santorini is guaranteed to take your breath away.

 Saronic Islands: If you have some extra time in Athens and are looking for a quick island getaway – go no further than the Saronic islands.
-From the traditional streets of Hydra, to the crystal blue waters of Aegina, these islands are only 45 min -1.5 hours from Athens and easily accessible for a day trip or quick overnight trip.
-More traditional in aesthetics and less frequented by tourists they give you a greater insight to traditional life on the Greek islands.
+From the traditional streets of Hydra to the crystal blue waters of Aegina, these islands are only 45 min -1.5 hours from Athens and easily accessible for a day trip or quick overnight trip.
+More traditional in aesthetics and less frequented by tourists, they give you a greater insight into traditional life on the Greek islands.

-Join an Expat Explore tour to Greece and see first-hand why Emma keeps coming back!
+Join an Expat Explore tour to Greece in 2021 and beyond and see first-hand why Emma keeps coming back!